The Institute of Parasitology and Tropical Diseases of Strasbourg (IPPTS) aims at studying and teaching the fongal and tropical parasitic diseases.

 The past has forged some of the current topics of the Institute such as the taxonomy of Culicoides or the physiopathology of Toxoplasmosis.

 Other research topics which are more focused on tropical diseases have emerged as malaria and HIV, two major pandemics notably in Africa.
 Professor Ermanno Candolfi, specialist of Toxoplasmosis and Professor Olivier Rohr, specialist of the HIV, currently colead the IPPTS.

-Its staff is a mixed teaching hospital staff originating from French, German or African universities.
+Its staff is a mixed teaching hospital staff originating from French, German, romanian or African universities.